 GEOGRAPHY & CLIMATE

 In terms of weather, Lake Como is categorized as a humid subtropical micro-climate.
-Despite being located North, expect an almost Mediterranean climate with a mild and pleasant temperature nearly every season.
-Rainstorms are common on Summer nights, and snowfall in the Winter is unpredictable and limited primarily to the areas with the highest elevations.
-This unique climate for the area allows for a variety of vegetation to thrive, including trees such as laurel oak, cypress, evergreen, juniper, spruce, and most notably – olive.
-In fact, olive trees are so prevalent that the area near the Isle of Comacina, near the lake’s Western arm, is called Zoca de l'Oli, or “Basin of Oil.”
+Due to its location in Northern Italy, expect mild and pleasant temperatures in the spring and summer with colder temperatures in the fall and winter.
+Rainstorms can occur on summer nights, and snowfall in the winter is not uncommon at higher elevations.
+This unique climate for the area allows for a variety of vegetation to thrive, including trees such as laurel oak, cypress, evergreen, juniper, spruce, and olive.
+The lake is known for local production of olive oil on a small scale, namely on the Isle of Comacina, near the lake’s Western arm, which is called Zoca de l'Oli, or “Basin of Oil.”

 The most characteristic aspect of Lake Como’s climate is its breezes.
 Travelers will notice an almost constant breeze in the area, occasionally growing into medium or even strong winds.
 The lake’s position between the Alps and an area known as “pre-Alps” lends itself to these winds, which are so consistent and steady that local captains, fishermen, and sailors can count on common winds called the Larian Nautics.
 Interruption to the schedule of key winds, like the Tivano – which blows North to East during early hours of the morning – and the Breva – a wind which blows from the South specifically between 10:30AM and 11:30PM – serve as signs to the locals of impending storms.